number-icn Toll Free (USA & Canada) +1 866 978 2997

 97% of the Galapagos Is a National Park

 Between historic sites, delicious dishes, and fascinating archaeological sites, Ecuador might be known for many things — but when you move away from the mainland and set out to explore the Galapagos you will feel like you’ve stepped foot into another world.
-Expect to see exotic animals like you’ve never seen before as you follow in the footsteps of Charles Darwin, the man who created the Theory of Evolution and explore the place where it was tested as you come face to face with giant tortoises and marine iguanas.
+Expect to see exotic animals like you’ve never seen before as you follow in the footsteps of Charles Darwin, the man who created the Theory of Evolution, and explore the place where it was tested as you come face to face with giant tortoises and marine iguanas.
 You will be interested to know that 97% of the Galapagos is actually a National Park — which explains why it’s one of the most ecologically rich and widely protected areas in the world as the land is teeming with friendly and fascinating creatures who will let you get up close (just make sure not to touch them as this is not allowed).
 A cruise is the best way to explore the Galapagos!

 At 8000 Years Old, Plovdiv Is the Oldest City in Europe